 So, Doorly did not just give us another individually inspirational interpretation of the Bible.
-He let the system of the divine Principle interpret itself and because his consciousness was cultured through the textbook in the divine system of ideas he was a transparency for Principle's interpretation.
+He let the system of the divine Principle interpret itself and because his consciousness was cultured through the Textbook in the divine system of ideas he was a transparency for Principle's interpretation.
 Let's remember that only like can understand like.
-The result was the overwhelming discovery that the biblical writers or editors were already at that time presenting their themes according to the orders and system of Christian Science.
-The same Principle underlies hoth the Bible and 'Science and Health'.
-This reminds us of the statement: "To those natural Christian Scientists, the ancient worthies, and to Christ Jesus, God certainly revealed the spirit of Christian Science, if not the absolute letter."
-(S. & H. 483:19)
+The result was the overwhelming discovery that the biblical writers and/or editors were already at that time presenting their themes according to the orders and system of Christian Science.
+The same Principle underlies both the Bible and Science and Health.
+This reminds us of the statement:

+"To those natural Christian Scientists, the ancient worthies, and to Christ Jesus, God certainly revealed the spirit of Christian Science, if not the absolute letter" (S&H 483:19).

-In investigating the Bible as a whole, Doorly first saw that the entire plan of the Bible unfolded in thousand-year periods correlative to the order of the synonyms in the Word-order: Mind, Spirit, Soul, Principle, Life, leading in the sixth thousand-year period to Christian Science in Truth and to the coming millenium of Love.
-Also each book of the Bible shows a systematic lay-out, Some of the books unfold in the order of the seven synonyms as given in the Word-order, the Christ-order, the Christianity-order, or the Science-order; others may present their subject in the fourfold order of Word, Christ, Christianity and Science, and so on.
-All this therefore shows that what Principle means to interpret is in the first place its own categories, its own structure, and not single incidents or aphorisms, not atomistic truths.
+In investigating the Bible as a whole, Doorly first saw that the entire plan of the Bible unfolded in thousand-year periods correlative to the synonyms in the Word-order: Mind (4000-3000 B.C.), Spirit (3000-2000 B.C.), Soul (2000-1000 B.C.), Principle (1000-1 A.D.), Life (1-1000 A.D.), Truth (1000-2000 A.D.), which leads in the sixth thousand-year period to Christian Science at the point of Truth, and then to the age of Love (2000-3000 A.D.).
+Also each book of the Bible shows a systematic layout.
+Some of the books unfold in the order of the 7 synonyms as given in the Word-order, the Christ-order, the Christianity-order, or the Science-order; others may present their subject in the 4-fold order of Word, Christ, Christianity, and Science, and so on.
+All this, therefore, shows that what Principle means to interpret is primarily its own categories, its own structure, and not single incidents or aphorisms, not atomistic truths.
 This also naturally demands a completely new attitude on the student's part.
-It is not the interpretation of the parts which is of foremost interest, but the structure of the whole.
-The Principle of Christian Science is fundamentally holistic; the parts serve through their interrelations to bring out the whole.
+It is not the interpretation of the individual parts that is of foremost interest, but the structure of the whole.
+The Principle of Christian